natasharw/dob-bot/README.md

-# UDP-DOB-Bot
+# DOB Bot

-A little UDP chat bot
+A little UDP or TCP chat bot

 ## Overview

-This small project sets up a UDP server and a UDP client program that interact with each other.
+This project has two alternative client-server implementations (UDP / TCP) of the same small chat bot.

-Given a date of birth, the server will tell a user what day of the week they were born on:
+Given a date of birth, the chosen server will tell the user what day of the week they were born on:

 ```
 Enter your date of birth to find out what day of the week it was